ashalaginov/IoT-Forensics-demo/README.md

 ## Misc
 Uploaded files:
-- arduino_dump.hex - dump of the firmware from the IoT node
+- arduino_dump.hex - dump of the firmware from the IoT node with Neural Network client implementation
+- vol3-2.home.pi.mqtt_ml.ArduinoANN_training_RaspberryPi.a.out - ELF binary file from IoT gateway with Neural Network server implementation